 Subsurface soil, as defined for the QHHEA, ranges from 2 ft to 12 ft bgs.
 Migration of COPCs in subsurface soil by natural transport processes is likely to be minimal, as these soils are not subject to weathering or storm water runoff.
-In some subsurface soils, hydrophobic COPCs may bind to organic material and sulfides under reducing conditions within the soil matrix to form relatively insoluble complexes that limit transport and bioavailability.
 Under current conditions, roots from the numerous trees on the Site parcels are likely to greatly restrict transport of COPCs in subsurface soils, even in areas characterized by sloping topography, mitigating the potential that subsurface COPCs could be unearthed and transported to the surface where they could be contacted by recreational or residential receptors.
-Subsurface soils may interact with groundwater in areas possessing a shallow water table; therefore, lateral and vertical movement of hydrophilic COPCs is a potentially important migration process in the subsurface soil matrix.
+Subsurface soils may interact with groundwater in areas where a shallow water table is present; in this instance, lateral and vertical movement of COPCs is a potentially important migration process in the subsurface soil matrix.